kdlrose/ez-sweater/README.md

 # ![sweater weather!](/assets/MCDWHHA_EC025.jpg "when harry met sally")

-A simple `.js` calculator based on Elizabeth Zimmermann's seamless sweater percentage system described in *Knitting Without Tears*.
+A simple `.js` calculator based on Elizabeth Zimmermann's seamless sweater percentage system described in *Knitting Without Tears* and on [KnitPicks](https://tutorials.knitpicks.com/percentage-system/).

 ## to-do
 - no clue how to do user input!